A to Z: What’s first?

 How can I get more information?

-The Cleft Palate Foundation (CPF) has a number of publications for parents of children with clefts, including booklets on infant feeding, on the child from birth to four years, on the school- aged child, and on genetics.
+ACPA Family Services has a number of publications for parents of children with clefts, including booklets on infant feeding, on the child from birth to four years, on the school- aged child, and on genetics.
 Modern care of a child born with a cleft lip or cleft palate is best managed by a team of medical, dental, speech, and other specialists.
-Ask your doctor to refer you to a “cleft palate team” in your community or state, or call the number listed below to help locate one.
+Ask your doctor to refer you to a cleft palate team in your community or state, or call the number listed below to help locate one.

 Don’t see your specific question here?